patrickemuller/rails-blog/README.md

 To install (development environment) on your machine, just follow the tips above:

-    % git clone git@github.com:patrickemuller/rails-blog.git
+    git clone git@github.com:patrickemuller/rails-blog.git

 It assumes you have a machine equipped with Ruby, PostgreSQL, etc. If not, set up your machine with [this script](https://github.com/COSMITdev/env-setup)

 After setting up, you can run the application using:

-    % bin/rake db:reset && bin/rails server
+    bin/rake db:reset && bin/rails server

-For default we use THIN as development server, but you can use [Heroku Local](https://devcenter.heroku.com/articles/heroku-local) to simulate production environment on your local machine.
+For default WEBRICK is used as development server, but you can use [Heroku Local](https://devcenter.heroku.com/articles/heroku-local) to simulate production environment on your local machine.

 ## Creating feature branches